 Although the Federal Government always aims to proceed with issues as announced, its issuance planning is subject to change with respect to the amounts and dates in question depending on the funding requirements and liquidity of the Federal Government, not to mention the conditions prevailing on the capital market.

 Always stay up to date with the Federal Government's issuance planning by conveniently subscribing to the Issuance Calendar in the form of a newsletter!

-Press release of 21 June 2019: Issues planned by the Federal Government in the third quarter of 2019 (PDF)
+Press release of 19 September 2019: Issues planned by the Federal Government in the fourth quarter of 2019 (PDF)

 Press release of 18 December 2018: Issuance outlook of the German Federal Government for the year 2019 (PDF)